 It is by far the best poached eggs in tomato sauce recipe that I have eaten, and as good as the Green Shakshuka from Baker & Spice here in Dubai.
 Incidentally the two chefs became friends when they met and worked for Baker & Spice in London.

 In December there was a revival of the Words to Wok cookbook club that I joined a few years ago via a facebook group.
 I was unable to attend the first meeting in Dubai, but we decided on Jerusalem as the first book to cook from and discuss for the year.

-A number of the participants have posted their creations under #fromwordstowok on Instagram and every image is mouthwatering from the shakshuka to the baharat spice and the orange and marmalade cake.
+A number of the participants have posted their creations under #fromwordstowok on Instagram and every image is mouthwatering from the spicy shakshuka to the baharat spice and the orange and marmalade cake.

 What is Shakshuka?